-For local lab data or results without LOINC codes, there is a robust coding process available with several tools for assignment of LOINC.
+For local lab data or results without LOINC codes, there is a robust coding process available with several tools for the assignment of LOINC.

-LOINC also provides the option of more granular and reliable grouping of results for analysis and reporting, as each lab test is identified.
+LOINC also provides the option of a more granular and reliable grouping of results for analysis and reporting, as each lab test is identified.

 Standard processes, such as normalization to SI units, assignment of “Category”, calculation of “LBTOXGR” etc. can all leverage the LOINC code to provide a fully documented and standardized process.
 This can be applied across all study SDTM conversions.

-Finally, LOINC Codes are available for several SDTM findings datasets e.g. Labs (LB), Vital Signs (VS), ECG (EG) etc.
+Finally, LOINC Codes are available for several SDTM findings datasets e.g. Labs (LB), Vital Signs (VS), ECG (EG), etc.